 (1) title page; (2) structured abstract, no more than 300 words; (3) keywords; (4) introduction;(5) materials and methods; (6) results; (7) discussion; (8) conclusion; (9) acknowledgment; (10) references; and (11) tables and figures.

 Reviews: Review articles are papers that collect and analyze the research findings on a particular basic or clinical topic.
 Review article should take a broad view of the field and use evidence-based systematic approaches.
 Review papers should be should be limited to 3000 words (excluding title page and references), and they should contain the following sections: (1) title page; (2) unstructured abstract, no more than 250 words; (3) keywords; (4) introduction; (5) main body; (6) conclusion; (7) acknowledgment; (8) references; and (9) tables and figures.

 Case Reports: Case Reports and case series are papers that present one or more well-documented unique clinical cases which provide clinically valuable information.
-Case reports and case series should not exceed 3000 words, and they should include the following sections: (1) title page; (2) unstructured abstract, no more than 200 words; (3) keywords; (4) introduction; (5) case description and results; (5) discussion; (6) conclusion; (7) acknowledgment; (8) references; and (9) tables and figures.
+Case reports and case series should not exceed 3000 words and Maximum 5-7 images should be added. they should include the following sections: (1) title page; (2) unstructured abstract, no more than 200 words; (3) keywords; (4) introduction; (5) case description and results; (5) discussion; (6) conclusion; (7) acknowledgment; (8) references; and (9) tables and figures.